What is endometriosis?

-Surgery does not cure endometriosis but rather takes out abnormal endometrial tissue from within the pelvis.
-It is important to know that unless you undergo hormonal suppression therapy after surgery, new endometrial plaques will form, and symptoms will return.
+Surgery does not cure endometriosis but removes abnormal endometrial tissue within the pelvis.
+While it will provide short-term pain relief, It is important to know that unless you undergo hormonal suppression therapy after surgery, new endometrial plaques will form, and symptoms will return.

 Surgery plus suppressive hormone therapy for pain and infertility

-In general, too many gynecologists perform surgery to take out endometrial implants and fail to start their patients on hormonal suppression therapy.
-The net result is that, in a few years, these women have new endometrial implants that need to be removed again.
+Too many gynecologists perform surgery to remove endometrial implants and fail to start their patients on hormonal suppression therapy.
+The net result is that, in a few years, these women will have new endometrial implants that need to be removed again.

-You must have appropriate post-op monitoring and be placed on hormonal suppression therapy if you do not want to have surgery after surgery to remove recurring endometriosis.
+You must have appropriate post-op monitoring and be placed on hormonal suppression therapy if you do not want surgery after surgery to remove recurring endometriosis.

-Last resort treatment of severe endometriosis, a hysterectomy
+The last resort treatment for severe endometriosis is a hysterectomy